awakcon1234/terra-origen/README.md

 You can find Terra - the main project this config pack is designed for [here](https://github.com/PolyhedralDev/Terra).

 Huge thanks to everyone on the terra discord that has helped with my countless questions and with giving feedback.
 Most notably to Astrash and Aureus, without them this pack wouldn't have made it anywhere.
+Some of the screenshots are taken with the [barebones texture pack](https://www.curseforge.com/minecraft/texture-packs/bb).

-Most top level settings, such as biome and river sizes, can be found in the file [costumization.yml](customization.yml)
+Most top level settings, such as biome and river sizes, can be found in the file [costumization.yml](customization.yml).

 ---